 When it comes to healthy eating and work productivity, these powerful foods that boost productivity should be added to a well-balanced and nutritious diet.

 Munching on a few stalks of broccoli won’t make much of a difference if the rest of your diet is filled with ultra-processed foods and junk.
 Instead, make sure you add these foods into a diet rich in protein, fiber and healthy fats.

 Additionally, keep in mind that diet is just one piece of the puzzle when it comes to productivity.
 While there are definitely plenty of foods that boost productivity and help bump up brain power, there are several other factors that should be considered as well.

 Be sure to stick to a consistent sleep schedule, incorporate regular physical activity into your routine and set yourself up for success by staying organized.
 Other ways that you can increase productivity include setting goals, making to-do lists, taking short breaks as needed and limiting distractions like cell phones.

 Coupled with a few servings of foods that boost productivity, adding these healthy habits into your day can make a major impact in your productivity at work, home or school.

 - Your diet can have a big impact on many aspects of productivity, including your energy levels, concentration, memory and alertness.

-- There are a wide variety of foods that boost productivity that can enhance brain power, increase attention and help you stay energized and focused throughout your day.
+- There is a wide variety of foods that boost productivity that can enhance brain power, increase attention, and help you stay energized and focused throughout your day.